 As the only person in her immediate family to immigrate to the United States, Dr. Rueyling Chuang understands what it’s like to straddle different cultures and the challenge of trying to find a balance between them.
-Dr. Chuang received her PhD from Ohio University and is a full professor in the Department of Communication Studies, where she has taught since 2000.
+Dean Chuang received her PhD from Ohio University and is a full professor in the Department of Communication Studies, where she has taught since 2000.
 She served for three years as the Faculty Director of the Center for International Studies and Programs (CISP).
 She was a recipient of an institutional NEH grant and a Title VI grant totaling $300,000.
 As a scholar, Dr. Chuang's work has appeared in numerous publications and she has co-edited an anthology, guest-edited a special issue and organized annual conferences.
 Finally, when she is not constantly juggling multiple tasks, she enjoys doing Zumba, going to museums with her family, and (occasionally) doing Tibetan meditation.

 Michelle Fuller joined the College of Arts & Letters in March, 2014 as the Budget and Administrative Analyst.
 She started her career at CSUSB in 2007 working for University Enterprises Corporation as an Accounting Technician II/Meal Plan Coordinator and in 2012, worked for the Office of Sponsored Programs as a Research Administrator.
 She is committed to supporting students, faculty and staff and enjoys engaging in conversation with everyone to help them meet their goals and objectives.
 Throughout her years of service, Michelle has earned a Team Achievement Award for SOAR and an Outstanding Service Award from the Administrative & Finance Department.
 She has earned her BA in Administration with an Accounting concentration and is currently pursuing her MBA.
 During her spare time, she enjoys reading, relaxing at home, and watching her son play baseball.